PiwikPRO/PPMS-PublicDocs/consent_manager/js_api/commands.rst

 .. function:: onRejected(error)

     The rejection handler callback (called with error code).
-If not specified, exception will be thrown in main stacktrace.
+If not specified, the exception will be thrown in the main stack trace.

     :param string|object error: **Required** Error code or exception.

 Set compliance settings
 ```````````````````````
-Set compliance settings base on user decision.
+Set compliance settings based on visitor's decisions.
-This API command might be useful when user interact with custom, extended UI that reacts on user approve/reject action.
-After successful, Consent Manager internally send consent settings to tracking server and force page view on tags.
-Additionally information to statistics is sent about user decisions.
+Use this command to save visitor's consent choices from the consent form.
+Consent Manager forces a page view after the command is invoked, so all tags requiring certain choices will be fired immediately after the consent is given.

 Code::